-xi.
+xiii.
 CSO, Selection, and Award Protests

-Interested parties may have the right to protest this CSO by serving the Contracting Officer, Mr. Daniel Brewer, Daniel.Brewer.13@us.af.mil with the protest, by filing with the Government Accountability Office (GAO), or by filing U.S. Court of Federal Claims.
+Interested parties may have the right to protest this CSO by serving the Air Force SBIR/STTR Contracting and Agreements Officer, Mr. Daniel Brewer, Daniel.Brewer.13@us.af.mil with the protest, by filing with the Government Accountability Office (GAO), or by filing U.S. Court of Federal Claims.
 Protest of selections or awards should also be directed to Mr. Brewer filed with GAO, or filed with the U.S. Court of Federal Claims.
 If the protest is filed with GAO, a copy of the protest shall be received by the DAF Legal Operations Agency within one day of filing.
 Protests of a selected firm's small business status should be directed to the SBA.